 When Stuart tries to fire Cooper, Lunker grabs him and demands that he and Cooper can share hours instead.

-Courtney used to at Grumbel's, and seems to hate every minute of it.
+Courtney used to work at Grumbel's, and seemed to hate every minute of it.
 Lazy, work shy and rude to customers, Courtney represents every bad retail worker out there.
-She was fired in 2013 and now works as a barista in the same coffee shop as Zoe.
+She was fired in 2013 and, when last seen, was working as a barista in the same coffee shop as Zoe.

 Alpha Bitch: Courtney's rude to almost everyone, and instantly takes a dislike to Amber just because she's pretty.